-It’s the most authentic Alaskan port you’ll come across – and it’s not an accident, especially because of their intentional connection to the aboriginal people of Alaska.
+It just may be the most authentic Alaskan port you'll come across during an Alaskan cruise – and it's not an accident, especially because of their intentional connection to the aboriginal people of Alaska.

+Part of the reason you'll love Icy Strait Point is its tie to the native people, which of course is related to its geography.
 For some background info, Hoonah is on Chichagof Island, Alaska, about 35 miles west of Juneau.
 Their resident population is just under 800 people (760 to be exact).
-Icy Strait Point in Hoonah has waterfront views, a beach area and plenty of wildlife for you to enjoy.
+Icy Strait Point in Hoonah has waterfront views, a beach area, and plenty of wildlife to enjoy.

 The port where cruise ships dock at Icy Strait Point is on the corner of Port Frederick Inlet and Icy Strait.
 (They have two berths there for ships to dock, half a mile away from one another.)

-On the note of its geography, we also want to mention we’ve seen the location searched as “Icy Straight Point.”
-But the second word refers to the geography of the water connecting two other bodies of water, not something straight versus bent.
+We want to mention that though we've seen the location searched as “Icy Straight Point,” that is incorrect.
+The second word (Strait) refers to the geography of the water connecting two other bodies of water, not something straight versus bent.